(If you can read the characters above, they make the sound of "Columbia.")

-Earliest locations for Chinatown seem to have been west of Broadway near Gold Springs Road.
+Earliest locations for Chinatown points to the west of Broadway near Gold Springs Road.
 Hubert E. Brady stated "Columbia's first Chinatown was located on the north side of Gold Springs Road, across the road from the Peabody, the Ellis and Schoettgenn homes, in the 1850's."
 He states that "there were two China stores, two stories tall in a small area of 550' x 150' were 1500 or more Chinamen lived."
-Maps of Block 4D and 23B show location of two Chinatowns on north and south side of Gold Springs Road, former on site of Long's Lumber Yard and latter on property of E. S. Jarvis.(E1:12:3)
+Maps of Block 4D and 23B show location of two Chinatowns on north and south side of Gold Springs Road, formerly on the site of Long's Lumber Yard and later on property of E. S. Jarvis.(E1:12:3)

 Map showing approximate locations of early Chinese dwellings - 1851.

 Another location was started early when "a few of the Chinese merchants suceeded in obtaining leases from Frenchmen that owned property on Main Street, between Jackson and Pacific Streets." (from H.E.
 Brady)

 There was suppose to be a Joss house north of the Claverie Bldg. (ruins) two stories high decorated with many red banners.
 Despite these reports historian Allen Welts was unable to verify the existence of a Chinese temple building anywhere in Columbia.
 (Welts 1973:1; Appenix B)

 There was also a Chinese theatre at this time with a canvas roof and dirt floors with 40 male actors doing